What information should I have ready before I apply?

 I was deemed ineligible in the screening process, but I think there has been a mistake.
 What can I do?

 Our appeal process is outlined in your denial letter.
 Appeals must be submitted in writing.
 Unfortunately, we cannot hold an apartment while a decision is appealed.

-How much money do I need to make to qualify for a unit?
+How much money do I need to make to qualify for an apartment?